 All applicants who endeavour to submit an application must meet the general admission requirements.
-All the candidates must be a Christian, 17 years or older (18 years for International students).
+All the candidates must be a Christian, and 17 years or older.
 Applicants must confess their faith in Christ in accordance with the PBC Statement of Faith, be involved regularly in a local church, demonstrate a desire to be involved in church ministry, demonstrate physical and psychological capacity for studying in a tertiary institution, agree to abide by PBC policies and procedures and agree to abide by the Student Code of Conduct.

 Applicants are required to provide